stephanbrez/auto-py-env/README.md

-# conda-auto-activate
+# auto-py-env

-conda-auto-activate is a tool that automatically activates conda environments when navigating to directories containing an `environment.yml` file or an `/envs` directory within a shell.
+auto-py-env is a tool that automatically activates conda environments when navigating to directories containing an `environment.yml` file or an `/envs` directory within a shell.
 It can also create an environment if it doesn't exist yet.

 Inspired by [conda-auto-env](https://github.com/chdoig/conda-auto-env).